node-red/node-red-nodes/social/email/README.md

 ### Output

 Sends the `msg.payload` as an email, with a subject of `msg.topic`.
+You may optionally override the from email address by setting `msg.from` otherwise the node will use the `node.userid` setting.

 The default message recipient can be configured in the node, if it is left blank it should be set using the `msg.to` property of the incoming message.